johnowhitaker/personal_site/misc/model_first_impressions.md

 - DeepSeek R1: A truly impressive model.
 Seems on par with the frontier w.r.t. coding and such, but they've also done well tuning the genearl tone.
 I'm not suprised some of my non-technical family members have switched!
 It's free, it shows some of the benefits of 'reasoning models', it can search, it doesn't write in a stiff and censored manner... what more could you want?
 - o3-mini-high: Another impressive coding model.
 Maybe not as good as Claude for style/taste when coding web apps?
 Maybe a little stronger than Sonnet or R1 on harder code stuff?
 Between these two I think the space of what you can do with one-shot asks / vibe coding is pretty darn impressive.
 - Deep Research: When it works, it's suuuper useful.
 This one feels like it will bring me lots of insights + learnings that I wouldn't otherwise get, and save a ton of time for people who's work involves a lot of this specific kind of research.
 Still some amusing failure cases, but I'm glad to add this to the toolbox.
+Edit: some early glitches are putting me off in some cases though, keep expectations in check.

 All of these models are amazing technical achievements, and do genuinely push forward the bounds of what is possible.
 But I'm kinda sad that the direction everyone is pushing is so stringly 'get the AI to do the whole thing' rather than augmenting humans more.
 Sigh.
 Anyway, on to some specific examples.